Roland-Ntwali/Metrics-webapp/README.md

 ## 🙏 Acknowledgements <a name="acknowledgments">

-- Would like to thank Microverse for the Project
+- I Would like to thank Microverse for the Project
   - I would like to thank (Nelson Sakwa)[https://www.behance.net/sakwadesignstudio] for his magical design
     - My coding partners

 <!-- FAQ (optional) -->